RohitBandaru/blog/_posts/2021-08-14-Self-Supervised-Learning.md

 # Motivations
 ## Data
 Self-supervised learning does not need labels.
-The amount of unlabeled generally far exceeds the amount of labeled data.
+The amount of unlabeled data generally far exceeds the amount of labeled data.
 SSL can leverage large amounts of unlabeled data to build powerful models.
 Although most research does not use datasets larger than ImageNet, there are real world applications of using larger unlabeled datasets.
 For example, Facebook/Meta can train the [SEER](https://ai.facebook.com/blog/seer-the-start-of-a-more-powerful-flexible-and-accessible-era-for-computer-vision/) model on billions of Instagram images.

 ## Generalizability
 If you train a model on image classification, it may not perform as well on non-classification tasks.
 This is because only part of the image's information is needed to classify it.
 A self-supervised learning algorithm may be able to use more of the information in the data.